All About this Tour

 You will be led by a local English-speaking guide and if the group is 9 people or more we will add another guide to the tour.
 All our guides are well informed in the history, culture and religions of the area where you are biking and are skilled at passing that knowledge on to you.
 Your guide is also medically trained and an experienced cyclist, able to handle most minor repairs en route.

-A visa for Vietnam can also be obtained from any embassy worldwide, here's a list of locations.
-A tourist visa is valid for a single 30 day stay.
+Alternatively you can obtain a visa to Vietnam from the embassy worldwide.
+Here is the list of locations.
 You must specify your arrival date when applying for a visa and it is from this date that the 30 days will be calculated.
-When picking up your visa check to be sure the dates match your travel plans and that it is stamped directly into your passport as it will not be accepted if it is stapled in or loose.
+When picking up your visa check to be sure the dates match your travel plans and that it is stamped directly into your passport as it will not be accepted if it is stapled in.

 Recommended vaccinations are typhoid, polio, tetanus and hepatitis A. A certificate for Yellow Fever is required when arriving from an infected area within six days.
 Vietnam is a malarial area and you will need to take anti-malarial tablets.
 Please speak to your doctor for the most up to date information.